FAQ's - Frequently Adventured Questions

 Accommodations are chosen and organized by each team.

-From wild camping on a glacier, to catching z’s in a log cabin alongside the beavers, to treating yourself to a luxury hotel and a bottle of bubbly—anything goes!
+From wild camping on a glacier, to catching z’s in a log cabin, to treating yourself to a luxury hotel and a bottle of bubbly—anything goes!
 Choose your own lodgings depending on your budget and your notion of “adventure.”
 Even playing it by ear and deciding as you go has worked out for teams in the past and generally isn’t a problem in the time period the rally takes place.

 At the official S.A.C. party stops along the way, all the teams set up camp together.